-This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 38, number 02 (2015).
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 38, number 02 (2015).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 Humans may disagree on what behaviors are moral, or on the best way to make specific moral decisions.
 Even so, our fundamental concept of goodness has to come from somewhere.
 This is what the moral argument for the existence of God addresses.
 Put simply, morality exists; therefore, God exists.
 For a culture intoxicated by naturalism, morality provides a strong reason to believe in a Creator—the prerequisite for belief in the person and work of Jesus Christ.
 For many Christians, the moral argument can serve as an apologetic starting point for evangelization.